Appledystopia: Independent Technology News

 More Information

 Many users are skeptical of this process and feel it is superstitious.
 I hope I have shed light on the reasons why you should calibrate your iPhone battery.
-If you doubt this article, take screenshots of your battery life (Settings > General > Usage) before and after conditioning the battery.
-I have found this process to work.
-Of course, your battery may drain at different rates depending on use.
-For more information and tips about lithium-ion batteries, please read this article.
+If you doubt this article, take screenshots of your battery life (Settings > Battery) before and after conditioning the battery.

 ^top